SEESolutions-it/DpdlEngine/README.md

 ## Download 'DpdlEngine lite' release package

-The 'DpdlEngine lite' release (V1.0) can be downloaded and used for free (with some limitations and conform to the License agreement) from the following download link:
+The 'DpdlEngine lite' release (V1.0) can be downloaded and used for Free (with some limitations and conform to the License agreement) from the following download link:

 [DpdlEngine lite DOWNLOAD](http://www.seesolutions.it/downloads/DpdlEngine_V1.0_release.zip)

-The distributed package is also available and updated regularly on the official GitHub repository:
+The distributed package is also available and updated regularly on the official DpdlEngine GitHub repository:
 [DpdlEngine GitHub](https://github.com/SEESolutions-it/DpdlEngine)